saffa19/MUD/README.md

 For Dr. Kollingboi

 ## 19 March 2019

-Nothing tested yet.
+#### 02:00 (technically the 20th already)

-Getting the structure of the thing sorted out before actually seeing if it works.
+- Skeleton is completely in place

-Skeleton is completely in place 2am 20th March.
+- Nothing tested yet.

-Will try to do the whole thing tomorrow before granite city waterpolo match at 2pm.
+- Will try to do the whole thing tomorrow before granite city waterpolo match at 2pm.

 ## 20 March 2019
 Can confirm that this won't be finished by 2pm.